pelagos-consulting/OpenCL_Correlation_Demo/README.md

   * Numpy
   * Jupyter
   * You will also need a C++ compiler
-4.  ipyml package.
+3.  ipyml package.
 Construction and testing of the demo has been done on Linux but it may also work for MacOS.
-5. After downloading
+4. After downloading the demo, edit the makefile to suit the location of your OpenCL and Library files.
+Then use the notebook to run the code.